© Walden University Writing Center 2016

 BRITTANY: We are so excited to have Hillary here this morning to talk about discussion posts.
 Hillary is a veteran of the Writing Center and has a wealth of knowledge about writing instruction and truly is one of the most skilled and empathetic writing instructors that I know.
 And Hillary also has the unique perspective of being coordinator of CAEX faculty development in the Academic Skills Center, so I’m really excited that she has agreed to join us today.
 Hi, Hillary!

 HILLARY: Hi, Brittany.
 Thanks.

-BRITTANY: So, you want to just talk to us quickly about your work in the Writing Center and also your work as a WCSS instructor here at Walden?
+BRITTANY: So, you want to just talk to us quickly about your work in the Writing Center and also your work as a CAEX instructor here at Walden?

 HILLARY: Yes, I have worked in the Writing Center for about five years, and I work one-on-one with students to improve their writing, and I do that through paper reviews, but also webinars and my first debut podcast today.
-I’ve been working as a faculty member in the Center for Student Success, so teaching some graduate-level writing courses, and in that role I’ve thought about discussion posts a lot, so this is a perfect venue for me to talk a little bit about what discussion posts mean and how we can use those better in this online environment.
+I’ve been working as a faculty member in the Office of Academic Support, so teaching some graduate-level writing courses, and in that role I’ve thought about discussion posts a lot, so this is a perfect venue for me to talk a little bit about what discussion posts mean and how we can use those better in this online environment.